International Students Immigration Blog

 Plan for Your Visa Status if Not Selected

 The reality of the H-1B lottery system is that not everyone will be selected due to the 85k cap on the number of visas issued each year.
-It's important to mentally and emotionally prepare for this possibility and consider alternative plans if your visa status expire soon after the H-1B lottery.
+It's important to mentally and emotionally prepare for this possibility and consider alternative plans if your visa status expires soon after the H-1B lottery.

 These could include looking into other visa categories: